gtxaspec/wz_flash-helper/docs/README_FAQs.md

 - You downloaded the correct release for your camera SoC.
 - The SD card kernel has the correct name without the `.wz_flash-helper` extension.
 The program adds the extension to its kernel file after it is finished to prevent itself from booting multiple times; therefore you need to rename it back if you want to run the program again.

+## What are use cases for this program?

+- If you need to backup your camera partitions or restore them.
+- If you need to flash customized partitions for stock firmware.
+- If you need switch between firmware without serial connection(even remotely!)
 ### How can I access serial console?

 Connect 3 pins: Tx, Rx and GND from your camera to your computer with a USB-to-TTL adapter.

+> **❗ WARNING:** DO NOT CONNECT the 3.3V or 5V pin from the USB-to-TTL serial converter to your camera.
+This would fry your camera PCB.

 If you are on Linux, run:
 ```
 sudo picocom /dev/ttyUSB0 -b 115200 -l | tee /tmp/serial.log
 ```

-If you are on Windows, use a third-party tool(eg. PuTTY), then set baud rate to `115200` and select the correct COM port for your USB-to-TTL adapter.
+If you are on Windows, use a third-party tool(eg. PuTTY), then set baud rate to `115200` and select the correct COM port for your USB-to-TTL serial converter.

 ### How can I obtain my camera hardware information?